 Family members and guests are welcome to attend Family Orientation.
-Family members must pay $30 to attend the program.
+Your enrollment fee covers the cost for up to 2 guests to attend Orientation.
 This covers the program materials and meals provided.
 Family Orientation is geared for family members of new students rather than friends.
 Family members will not be with their student for parts of the day (i.e. advising and registration).

 Can a parent go to the advising appointment during Orientation?